-We support 5 state parks and 2 park sites on Whidbey Island
+We support 7 State Parks on Whidbey Island

 Joseph Whidbey is a great place to hike, have a family picnic, watch birds and build a sand castle or a driftwood fort.